masterchen/BedsideMonitorUI-sciter/README.md

 # BedsideMonitorUI
-This project was desgined in my spare time based on sciter, and only finished main part.
-The goal is to show the UI framework and my idea.
+This project was designed at my spare time based on sciter, and only partial ui was finished.
+The goal is to show the UI framework and my ideas.

+In the future i may make the file and folder clean.

+How to use:
+1、Download sciter sdk;
+2、Launch the corresponding sciter engine which located under bin folder of sdk.
+3、Drag the index.html into wroking  area or open the the index.html for "load html"。

+Enjoy��
+Note, the bottom bar support drag 、drop and scroll.